CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 ```

 {{%notice note%}}
-When `switchd` and networking services are restarted, the BFD sessions might be interrupted.
+Restarting `switchd` and networking services can interrupt the BFD sessions.
 If you notice that the sessions are down, restart the `openvswitch-vtep`.service.
 {{%/notice%}}

 If you encounter interface or VXLAN bridge configuration issues after adding the hardware bindings, run the `ifreload -a` command to reload all network interfaces.